James Baldwin: Birth and family

 As the oldest child, James Baldwin worked part-time from an early age to help support his family.
-He was molded not only by the difficult relationships in his household but also by the impacts of the poverty and discrimination he saw all around him.
+He was molded not only by the difficult relationships in his household but also by the impact of the poverty and discrimination he saw all around him.
 As he grew up, friends he sat next to in church turned to drugs, crime, or prostitution.
 In what biographer Anna Malaika Tubbs found to be a commentary on not only his own life but also the entire Black experience in America, Baldwin wrote: "I never had a childhood...
 I did not have any human identity...
 I was born dead."

 Education and preaching

 Baldwin wrote comparatively little about events at school.
 At five years of age, he was enrolled at Public School 24 (P.S.
 24) on 128th Street in Harlem.
 The principal of the school was Gertrude E. Ayer, the first Black principal in the city.
 She and some of Baldwin's teachers recognized his brilliance early on and encouraged his research and writing pursuits.
 Ayer stated that Baldwin derived his writing talent from his mother, whose notes to school were greatly admired by the teachers, and that her son also learned to write "like an angel, albeit an avenging one."
 By fifth grade, not yet a teenager, Baldwin had read some of Fyodor Dostoyevsky's works, Harriet Beecher Stowe's Uncle Tom's Cabin, and Charles Dickens' A Tale of Two Cities (which gave him a lifelong interest in the work of Dickens).
 Baldwin wrote a song that earned praise from New York Mayor Fiorello La Guardia in a letter that La Guardia sent to him.
 Baldwin also won a prize for a short story that was published in a church newspaper.
 His teachers recommended that he go to a public library on 135th Street in Harlem, a place that became his sanctuary.
 Baldwin would request on his deathbed that his papers and effects be deposited there.